Myles Straw Player Props: Guardians vs. Red Sox

 Myles Straw At The Plate

+- He has not gone deep in his 25 games this season.

-- Straw has driven in a run in four games this season (16.7%), including two games with multiple runs batted in.
+- In five games this season (20.0%), Straw has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in seven of 24 games this season, and more than once 3 times.
+- He has scored in seven games this year (28.0%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.